RedHatInsights/curiosity-frontend/CONTRIBUTING.md

    - `$ npm test`, if it fails you'll need to run `$ npm run test:dev` and update the related tests
    - `$ npm run build`, if it fails you'll need to run `$ npm run test:integration-dev` and update the related tests
    - `$ npm start`, confirm that local run is still accessible and that no design alterations have happened.
 Fix accordingly.
-   - Make sure VPN is active, and Docker/Podman is running, then type `$ npm run start:proxy`.
+   - Make sure VPN is active, then type `$ npm run start:proxy`.
 Confirm that proxy run is still accessible and that no design alterations have happened.
 Fix accordingly.
 1. If the package is now working commit the change and move on to the next package.
    - If the package fails, or you want to skip the update, take the minimally easy path and remove/delete `node_modules` then rollback `package-lock.json` **BEFORE** you run the next package update.
 > There are alternatives to resetting `node_modules`, we're providing the most direct path.